cdupont/Trento-LoRa/README.md

 In order to access the gateways from CN when they will be installed at home in local networks, it is necessary to install a [reverse ssh tunnel](http://unix.stackexchange.com/questions/46235/how-does-reverse-ssh-tunneling-work).

+In /etc/systemd/system folder copy this [file] (./gateway/ssh-LoRa-autoreboot-config/systemd-config) Then launch in a terminal
 Add this line to /etc/rc.local:
 ```
 ssh -f -N -T -R22222:localhost:22 ubuntu@217.77.95.65